ContextBot stops the context rot

 Core Capabilities

-- Continuous Context Engineering: ContextBot detects “context rot” every week and opens a reviewable PR with the fix.
+- Stops the context rot: ContextBot detects drift every week and opens a reviewable PR with the fix.
 No more manual maintenance of

 - Top Agent Support: Support for major agent files including